 MANUSCRIPTS UNDER REVIEW

-Mas, Erick M., Blair Kidwell, and Aparna A. Labroo “Social Class and Consumer Choice: The Role of Cultural Capital,” under review at the Journal of Marketing Research.
+Mas, Erick M., Blair Kidwell, and Aparna A. Labroo “Social Class and Consumer Choice: The Role of Cultural Capital,” invited for resubmission at Journal of Marketing Research.

 Bae, Su Yun, Blair Kidwell, and Erick M. Mas “The Dark Side of Emotional Intelligence: How Differences in Empathy Underlie Selling (vs. Customer) Orientation,” invited for resubmission at Journal of Personality and Social Psychology.

-Dickson, Peter, Erick M. Mas, Michelle Van Solt, Tessa Garcia-Collart, and Jaclyn Tanenbaum, “The Influence of Senior Management and Sales Managers on Salesperson Customer Orientation and Hard Selling Orientation," under 2nd round review at Marketing Letters.
+Dickson, Peter, Erick M. Mas, Michelle Van Solt, Tessa Garcia-Collart, and Jaclyn Tanenbaum, “The Influence of Senior Management and Sales Managers on Salesperson Customer Orientation and Hard Selling Orientation," under 3rd review at Marketing Letters.

-Mas, Erick M., and Angela Y. Lee “Political Identity and Green Behavior: When Conservatives Pay Heed to Advice from the Fake News,” preparing manuscript for submission to Nature.
+Mas, Erick M., Angela Y. Lee, and Jiaqian (Jane) Wang “Political Identity and Green Behavior: When Conservatives Pay Heed to Advice from the Fake News,” preparing manuscript for submission to Nature.

 Mas, Erick M., and Blair Kidwell “In Search of Status: The Influence of Socioeconomic Status and Political Ideology on Product Acquisition Choices,” preparing manuscript for submission to the Journal of Consumer Research.